How to start a business from scratch

 A business plan is an absolute necessity for any business aiming for long-term success and growth.
 It’s also good discipline as the key headings in a business plan really make you think hard about all the areas you need to cover for your business to be sustainable, mid- to long-term.
 Write the plan for yourself primarily.
 It’s the perfect opportunity to create a roadmap for the coming months and years and it doesn’t have to read like ‘War and Peace’.
 A 2-3 page executive summary, a 10-20 page plan and any appendices you want to add should be sufficient.
 Having a plan will help you keep on track and is essential when you approach potential partners and investors - and will give them the confidence they need to invest in you.

 Naturally, any business plan needs to be flexible and fluid, with the ability to change and adapt over time as your business evolves.
 Many businesses of all sizes find the Business Model Canvas an effective and flexible tool to mapping out what their business can do now and where it could be in the future.
 You can get help with writing your business plan by attending our 'Writing a successful business plan' workshop.

 As a new business in the midst of new product development it’s important not to a) put all your eggs in one basket and b) spend all of your resource on something without proof of its market potential.

-For a decade we have been helping entrepreneurs based in and around London start, run and grow their businesses.
+For over a decade we have been helping entrepreneurs based in and around London start, run and grow their businesses.
 Isn’t it time you paid us a visit?